libplctag/libplctag/src/libdevsim/DESIGN_deprecated.md

   size/member-count/handle, then Read Template (`0x4C`) for the member-info array
   + name blob, itself fragmented.

-Reference: this is the server side of the client format documented in `ENIP-SESSION-DESIGN.md` / `ROCKWELL-SPECIFIC-DESIGN.md §5`, and the legacy encoder lives in `attic/`.
-Only ControlLogix-class models advertise listing;
-Micro800/PCCC models return "service not supported".
-UDT-bearing tags in the table need a small member-layout descriptor added to `tag_def_t` to synthesize template replies.
+Reference: server side of the client format in `ENIP-SESSION-DESIGN.md` / `ROCKWELL-SPECIFIC-DESIGN.md §5`; legacy encoder in `attic/`.
+UDT-bearing tags in the table need a small member-layout descriptor on `tag_def_t` to synthesize template replies.

+### 8.2 OMRON (`omron_listing.c`)

+OMRON NJ/NX controllers expose variables and data-type (structure) details through a **different** path than Rockwell — its own enumeration classes/services and reply layout, plus the Simple Data Segment (`0x80`) addressing used on reads.
+It shares none of `0x6B`/`0x6C`'s record format, so it is a distinct module, not a branch inside `ab_listing.c`.
+Reference: `OMRON-SPECIFIC-DESIGN.md`, `~/Projects/aphytcomm`.

+### 8.3 AB legacy PCCC (`pccc_data.c`)

+PLC/5, SLC, and MicroLogix have no symbolic tag list at all — addressing is by data-table file/element.
+The PCCC data path is therefore its own dialect module;
+`protocols/pccc.c` keeps only the vendor-neutral encapsulation framing.

 ---